From trail runs to summit days—carry what counts.

 Vest Measurements & Sizing

 Packlite Vest features an apparel inspired vest with body mapped compression to minimize bounce.
-Three vest sizes are included for optimal fit, hydration convenience, and to maintain balance for high movement activity.
+Six vest sizes are included for optimal fit, hydration convenience, and to maintain balance for high movement activity.

 Chest circumference measurement (upper-bust measurement for women) is the key measurement for choosing your size.